 We love easy pasta recipes like this Chicken Alfredo Bake for a number of reasons.
 Although it can seem like a little more prep may be required with pasta bakes, it pays off in the end when you have a hearty meal in the fridge or freezer and almost no dinner time clean up.

 - Chicken: This recipe calls for cooked, chopped chicken and is great for using up leftovers from a whole chicken or shredded chicken.
-If you don’t have any leftover, simply make some baked chicken breasts and chop them up.
+If you don’t have any leftovers, simply make some baked chicken breasts and chop them up.

 - Pasta: Cook in boiling, salted water until al dente.
 Don’t overcook the pasta as it will cook further in the oven!
-Use any short cut of pasta you like, and white or whole grain will both work just as well.
+Use any short cut of pasta you like, and white or whole-grain will both work just as well.

 - Sauce: This chicken Alfredo recipe includes a homemade sauce.
 Let me say that Chicken Alfredo sauce from scratch is definitely worth the extra time!
-However, if you’re short on time and need to cut something out, use a store bought Alfredo sauce and skip this step, with zero guilt!
+However, if you’re short on time and need to cut something out, use a store-bought Alfredo sauce and skip this step, with zero guilt!

 - Combine: Stir it together and refrigerate, freeze, or bake.

-Prep is done and you decide when to serve the chicken Alfredo!
+Prep is done and you decide when to serve the Chicken Alfredo!